Other Services and Information

-Alaska Airlines aircraft are subject to federal accessibility requirements for customers with disabilities.
+Alaska Airlines, our aircraft are subject to federal accessibility requirements for customers with disabilities.
 Depending on aircraft type and age, additional seats with movable aisle armrests are available beyond the specific reserved seats for disabled travelers.
 Please contact Reservations at 1-800-252-7522 (TTY: Dial 711 for Relay Services)

 for special seating accommodations.